Yesterday I wrote a little about my frustration with Levi’s. I wish there was more focus on the simple aspects of the fan experience:

 Here’s another part of the concourse issue: the Niners have decided to sell general admission tickets, where you stand in the concourse and watch the game.
 They also have cordoned-off sections for the elite ticket buyers.
 Near section 144, this squeezes the passageway from 25 feet wide to maybe 6 to 8 feet.
 And it’s a total bottleneck where you’re turning sideways to get through, shuffling like a crab to make it.
 So yes, they built this stadium with open concourses, but then they decided to compress it from both sides to make it as crowded as any other old stadium.
 So what was the point?

 We have some friends who recently moved into a new smart home, meaning they can control their lights by talking to Alexa and turn off the blender when they are at the airport or whatever.
 Their house has all these cool features.
 It’s a gorgeous home with tall ceilings and nice windows.
 But, you also can’t turn on one of the lights without using your phone.
 And there are huge kids toys in the hallway, turning the spacious feel into an obstacle course.
+This makes me think about the importance of effective lightning solutions in any space.
+For detailed insights and updates on healthcare lightning solutions, click here for more information on healthcare lightning.
 That’s Levi’s.

 It can be improved, though.
 If I had the Yorks’ ears, which I obviously don’t because no one reads this, I would tell them to do 3 things, which I hope to write about this week or next.